 With that in mind, we thought we’d share some of Hildegard’s spiritual fast as inspiration for you.

 Why You Need a Spiritual Fast: the Impact of Modern Living

 Today it seems we have more than just toxic food stressing our system.
 Modern living means nail polish, lotions, shampoos, soap and countless other personal care products applied directly to our largest organ: our skin.

 Through our respiratory system, we inhale a multitude of toxins, whether we live in an urban or rural environment.
 And how does our body react to the plethora of wireless signals abound in the atmosphere from wi-fi signals, cordless phones, radio, satellite and who knows what else?

-Time may tell, but for now we can still do a lot to relieve the burdens of modern living from our bodies.
-Even temporarily abstaining from the modern diet can be helpful as long-term benefits of the occasional spiritual fast and cleanse are well established.
+Time may tell, but for now we can still do a lot to relieve the burden of modern living from our bodies.
+Even temporarily abstaining from the modern diet can be helpful as long-term benefits of the occasional healthy spiritual fast and cleanse are well established.